maltezc/MasterMind-FE/README.md

 ### Bug Journal
 - Running frontend but getting `failed to fetch error`.
 Error occurred because backend was not running.
 - trailing slash on route was missing and caused failed to fetch error.
+- Always check the network tab in chrome when a request fails.
+- w-44 preventing dropdown from being full width.

 ### Refresh / New Topics Learned